How to Make a Dating App like Tinder?

 - Keep them informative.
 If you’re choosing with whom to go out tonight, just a photo with a name may be not enough to select a right person.
 Make sure your users can discover more info about each other (e.g., hobbies, interests, music or food preferences and so on).

-- Don’t forget about the design.
+- Don’t forget about the dating app design.
 Users aren’t going to apply for a job through your app, so relax and make your dating app design catchy.
 Use bright colors, stylish fonts and add some animations to make the interaction even more captivating.
 Yet, do not overdo it and follow the basic rules of design.

 - Make them easy to manage.
 Your users should be able to update their profiles or upload new photos without any hitches.
 Make sure this process goes smoothly.